Thomas and the Magic Railroad: Plot

-Lily meets Patch, who takes her to Shining Time, where she meets Junior again.
-Junior takes her through the Magic Railroad to Sodor, where they meet Thomas.
-Thomas is not happy to see Junior, but agrees to help him and Lily and takes them to the windmill, where they find Mr. Conductor.
-Junior climbs onto one of the sails and is thrown onto Diesel 10's roof.
-Later that night, Percy finds that Splatter and Dodge have found the Sodor entrance to the Magic Railroad and goes to warn Thomas.
-Thomas agrees to take Lily home.
-While traveling through the Magic Railroad, Thomas discovers the missing coal truck, which he collects.
+Burnett's granddaughter Lily meets Patch, who takes her to Shining Time, where she meets Junior.
+Junior takes her through the magic railroad to Sodor, where they meet Thomas.
+Thomas is not happy to see Junior, but agrees to help and takes them to the windmill, where they find Mr. Conductor.
+Percy discovers that Splatter and Dodge have found the Sodor entrance to the magic railroad and goes to warn Thomas.
+While traveling through the magic railroad to take Lily home, Thomas discovers the missing coal truck.
 Lily goes to find Burnett, leaving Thomas stranded.
-Thomas rolls down the mountain and re-enters the Magic Railroad through another secret portal.
-Meanwhile, Junior reunites with Mr. Conductor after managing to escape with James from Diesel 10 by using the last of his gold dust.
+Thomas uncontrollably rolls down the mountain and re-enters the magic railroad through another secret portal.

-Lily finds Burnett in his workshop and he explains the problem getting Lady to steam.
-Lily suggests using a special coal from Sodor.
-Patch retrieves the truck and Burnett uses the coal to start Lady.
-Now steaming, Lady takes Burnett, Lily, Patch and Mutt along the Magic Railroad.
-Thomas arrives and the two engines return to Sodor, where they meet Mr. Conductor and Junior.
+Burnett explains to Lily the problem of getting Lady to steam.
+Lily suggests using a special coal from Sodor, and Burnett uses it to start Lady.
+Lady takes them along the magic railroad and, followed by Thomas, returns to Sodor.
 Diesel 10 arrives with Splatter and Dodge, who decide to stop helping him.
-Diesel 10 chases Thomas and Lady to the viaduct, where the steam engines make it safely across, but the viaduct collapses under Diesel 10's weight, and he falls and lands onto a barge filled with sludge.
+Diesel 10 then chases Thomas and Lady and tries to cross the viaduct, but it collapses under his weight and he falls into a sludge-filled barge.

-Thomas, Lady and Burnett return to the grotto; Lily combines water from a wishing well and shavings from the Magic Railroad to make more gold dust.
-Junior decides to go to work on Sodor and Mr. Conductor gives him his conductor's hat before sending him to another railway.
-Lily, Burnett, Patch and Mutt return to Shining Time, and Lady returns to the Magic Railroad while Thomas travels home into the sunset.
+Lily combines water from a wishing well and shavings from the magic railroad to make more gold dust.
+Mr. Conductor passes his position as conductor to Junior before they depart.
+Lily, Burnett, Patch, and Mutt return to Shining Time, Lady returns to the magic railroad, and Thomas travels home into the sunset.